The Patriot Post® · Michael Bloomberg's Megalomania

 “I am telling you if there is a God, when I get to heaven I’m not stopping to be interviewed.
 I am heading straight in.
 I have earned my place in heaven.
 It’s not even close.” —Michael Bloomberg, April 15, 2014

 Nothing epitomizes the breathtaking arrogance of billionaire Michael Bloomberg better than the above quote.
-Like so many dedicated leftists, the former NYC mayor is firmly convinced that every political stance he takes is sacred.
+As a charter member of the “Archenemies of Liberty Club,” the former NYC mayor is firmly convinced that every political stance he takes is sacred.
 And since he is doing “God’s work” (if there is a God, he qualifies) he feels entitled to order the world as he sees fit, either by outright proclamations, or the spending of millions to advance his leftist agenda.

 Perhaps the most telling example of his sense of self-importance is the least known.
 In 1993 — and again in 1996 because New York politicians refused to accept the results the first time — New York city residents voted to impose term limits on the city’s elected officials.
 Nonetheless, the same Michael Bloomberg who initially insisted any attempt to subvert the people’s will would be “disgusting,” convinced the City Council to extend the two-term limit so he could run for a third term, despite a Quinnipiac University poll revealing 89% of the electorate thought the voters, not the Council, should decide the issue.